mayakraft/Imagination/README.md

 ### mac osx

-1. Place all SDL frameworks, `SDL2.framework`, into the root directory.
+1. Download and copy all SDL frameworks, `SDL2.framework` `SDL2_image.framework`, into the root directory.
-2. Open the xcode project file.
+2. Open the xcode project and build and run

 ### linux